Lyavon/php_tgbot/README.md

                                 // strings repreenting update types should be
                                 // provided, defaults are described in the
                                 // Telegram Bot API
+                                // $logger is optional, NullLogger is used by
+                                // default

 # NullLogger is used if custom one is not provided.
 TelegramBot implements
 # LoggerAwareInterface.